ShaiqRaza/cn-c0/writeups/check0.md

 I would like to credit/thank these classmates for their help: [list sunetids here]

-This lab took me about [n] hours to do.
+This lab took me about [13] hours to do.
 I [did/did not] attend the lab session.

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: [885484]

 I was surprised by or edified to learn that: [describe]